-To quantify dry matter content of flesh tissue, thin slices $(\sim 1 \text{ mm})$ were removed from the equatorial region of each fruit.
+To quantify dry matter content of flesh tissue, thin slices ( $\sim$ 1 mm) were removed from the equatorial region of each fruit.
 Approximately 5 g of tissue was placed onto filter paper in a Petri dish.
 The sample was dried in a microwave oven (1.45 kW) and was weighed after every 5 min until reaching a constant weight.
-Our initial assessment indicated that a low power setting resulted in burning of the tissue samples.
+Our initial assessment indicated that a low power setting on the microwave was more appropriate as a high power setting resulted in burning of the tissue samples.
 Total time to dry the tissue to a constant weight was approximately 35 min, depending on the power of the microwave oven.
-Another sample weighing approximately 5 g was placed in a pre-weighed aluminum dish and left to dry in a hot air oven $(60 \,^\circ\text{C})$ until a constant weight was reached (2 d).
+Another sample weighing approximately 5 g was placed in a pre-weighed aluminum dish and left to dry in a hot air oven (60 °C) until a constant weight was reached (2 d).
 Dry matter content was calculated as the percentage of fresh weight.
 The results for dry matter measured using these two methods were subjected to regression analysis and compared by CDA.